GabrielBezerraG/Newsletter-Sign-up-Form/README.md

 ## My Process
 - After a period of learning TypeScript, I decided to apply it to a small project.
-- Once again I styled my page with Sass, using some of its functionalities like mixins and variables.
+- Once again I styled the page with Sass, using some of its functionalities like mixins and variables.
 - I created an additional breakpoint to keep the layout responsive.

 ## 🔧 Built With